 Key takeaways

-Amoxicillin is commonly prescribed for dogs by veterinarians to treat bacterial infections such as urinary tract infections, pneumonia, and skin infections, and can also be used preventively after dog bites.
+Amoxicillin is prescribed for dogs to treat bacterial infections such as urinary tract infections, pneumonia, ear infections, and skin infections.

 Chances are, you or someone you know has taken the prescription medication amoxicillin for an infection.
 The penicillin antibiotic is one of the best-known and commonly used remedies for human infections, whether caused by injuries, illnesses, or other germs.
 But what about our four-legged friends?

-Pets, including dogs, are also prone to infection from various sources—but can dogs take amoxicillin?
-Generally yes, but if your veterinarian will prescribe it depends on several factors, like the type of infection your dog has, their health history, and the effectiveness of antibiotics on your dog in the past.
-Here’s what you should know about amoxicillin for dogs, including the proper dosage and possible side effects.
+Pets, including dogs, are also prone to infection from various sources, but can dogs take amoxicillin?
+Generally, yes, but whether your veterinarian will prescribe it depends on several factors, like the type of infection your dog has, their health history, and the effectiveness of antibiotics on your dog in the past.
+Here’s what you should know, including the proper dosage and possible amoxicillin side effects in dogs.

 What is amoxicillin used for in dogs?